Toco toucan: Description

-The beak looks heavy, but as in other toucans it is relatively light because the inside largely is hollow.
+The beak looks heavy, but as in other toucans, it is relatively light because the inside is largely hollow.
 The tongue is nearly as long as the bill and very flat.
 Other than the size difference, there are no external differences between the sexes.
 Juveniles are duller and shorter-billed than adults.
 Among standard measurements, the wing chord is 22 to 26 cm, the tail is 14.1 to 17.9 cm and the tarsus is 4.8 to 6.5 cm.
 Toco toucans are known to exhibit partial leucism.

 Vocalizations

 The species' voice consists of a variety of grunting, croaking, or snoring notes similar to those given by toads, including "groomkk", "grunt", "grunnkkt", "kkreekk", "grenggkt", "grr", "ggrekkekk", "arkk-rk", "rrraa", and "rrro-rrro".
 These notes can be made singly or in a long series, with up to 50 notes given per minute.
 The toucan's song is a series of grunting notes.
 Other calls include a murmured "te-te-te" and "ehh-ehh" vocalizations made by immatures of the species.
 Sounds are also made non-vocally, by hitting the bill against a branch.

 Although the toco toucan is unlikely to be confused visually with any other species, its vocalizations may be confused for those of the red-breasted and channel-billed toucans.
 The toco toucan's calls are deeper and less resonant than the calls of both of those species.
 Additionally, the fast parts of its calls are slower than the corresponding portions of the red-breasted toucan's calls.